In-Person Professional Development

 and skills.

-Loose Parts Play with Infants and Toddlers
+Loose Parts Play With Infants and Toddlers

 Our youngest learners are exploring and learning at a rapid rate.
 Infants and toddlers are capable